-According to Charles Babbage, one of the major inventors of computer technology, “Errors using inadequate data are much less than those using no data at all.”
-Babbage lived in the 19th century when the world had not yet fully realized the importance of data.
-At least not in the commercial sense.
-Had Babbage been around in the 21st century to see the giant strides computer technology has taken and to witness the preeminence of data in all walks of life, he probably would have rephrased his statement to highlight the quality aspect of data than the data itself.
+Babbage lived in the 19th century when the world had not yet fully realized the importance of data, at least not in the commercial sense.
+Had he been around in the 21st century to see the remarkable progress of computer technology and the growing dominance of data in nearly every walk of life, he probably would have placed even greater emphasis on the quality of data than on data itself.

 Compounding Effects of Bad Data

 According to Larry English, president of Information Impact International, Inc., “Poor information quality costs organizations 15 to 25% of operating revenue wasted in recovery from process failure and information scrap and rework.”
-The Data Warehousing Institute (TDWI) says “The cost of bad or ‘dirty’ data exceeds $600 billion for US businesses annually.”

 A growing number of companies have now begun to report how not paying proper attention to data quality has been detrimental to their business in the long run.
 In fact, the real magnitude of poor data quality is not felt until its impacts begin to resurface as an aftereffect.
 But when the companies realize the importance of data, the harm is often irreversible.